Project Vista: Vista report

 The report also called for an increase in weapons manufacturing.
 A manufacturing increase of nuclear weapons in the range of 1 to 50 kilotons should be initiated.
 The smaller yield nuclear weapons were advised instead of a weapons in the megaton range, as the emphasis were to be put on deliverability and precision, instead of total destruction.
 Vista's weapon strategy focused on flexibility in the use of the different weapons, so that NATO could be prepared for any kind of warfare.

 Another specific recommendation made in the report was the increase in tactical aircraft, a Tactical Atomic Air Force (TAAF) was proposed for development in Europe, to lessen the dependence on the United States Air Force.
-Project Vista also urged joint training exercises between NATO members and allies, in order to effectively be able to execute commands and tactics in battle.
+Project Vista also urged for joint training exercises between NATO members and allies, in order to ensure the effective execution of commands and tactics in battle.

 Recommendations were also made regarding improvements to ordnance, chemical weapons, intelligence operations, psychological warfare, and techniques in communication and electronics used in warfare.

-However, the report was clear about its limitations regarding technology and implementation, stating that the NATO air force would have to mostly rely on conventional arms and tactics until 1960.
+However, the report was clear about its limitations regarding technology and implementation, stating that the NATO air force would have to mainly rely on conventional arms and tactics until 1960.
 Throughout the report a lot of emphasis is put on the use of atomic weapons against tactical targets, as the United States was superior in the making of nuclear warheads at the time.
 The broad ranging study concluded that tactical and effective use of atomic weapons could have made the difference between victory and defeat in Europe, should the Soviet Union invade in the period 1951 to 1955.

 The report did not specifically challenge the Strategic Air Command's procedures, as the people behind the report did not have access to those files, but the report did make suggestions as to how evolving technology and arsenal should be used in order to offset the differences in military strength between Europe and the Soviet Union.